NidhiNambiar/Energy-Market-Analysis/README.md

 ### Analysis

-While in-depth analysis is not the core focus of this project, the data model allows for basic [queries](https://github.com/animeshnandan/inst767/tree/main/bigqueries) that can answer specific questions related to the impact of oil prices on stock values and more.
-Example SQL queries are provided below to demonstrate this capability:
+While carrying out a comprehensive analysis is beyond the scope of this project, the data model supports basic [queries](https://github.com/animeshnandan/inst767/tree/main/bigqueries) to address specific questions, such as the impact of oil prices on stock values, among others.
+Below, example SQL queries are provided to illustrate this functionality:

 a.
 Is there a correlation between crude oil prices and natural gas, stock prices of the companies?